olliefr/ofr-scratchpad/cloud-brands.md

 _Unsystematic_ and _incomplete_ lists of *vendors*, *products*, *buzzwords*, and *whatever*.

+## Update

+I have just discovered the [Cloud Native Interactive Landscape](https://landscape.cncf.io/) which makes this document obsolete.

 ---

 * **TODO** no *headings*, yes *tags*. because *many-to-many* relationship.